williamcotton.com

 }

 This defined a website, a page, a route, and a request pipeline.
 The structure was intentionally declarative and, for a time, felt like a reasonable way to organize a web application.
-I built a few demo projects with it and learned a great deal about what kinds of assumptions I was willing to bake into a runtime.
+I built a few demo projects with it and learned a great deal about what kinds of assumptions I was willing to bake into a runtime (which is quite a lot, to be honest!).

 As the system grew, more behavior began to migrate into embedded scripting.
 Lua and jq were doing increasingly important work, and pipelines started to feel like an implementation detail rather than the core abstraction.
 The same pipeline construct could behave differently depending on whether it appeared inside a page, an API endpoint, or some other context.
 Explaining those differences required documentation rather than code, which was usually a sign that the abstraction boundary was in the wrong place.